Miscellaneous stuff:html in a zip archive

 It has a correctly tuned autohinting (hinting) and provides the best results only if your freetype is compiled with BCI (Byte Code Interpreter).
 Mind that it's optimized for RGB monitors, so if you have a different subpixels orientation you should edit it accordingly.
 So if you want free crisp truetype (TTF) fonts which look best on your TFT LCD monitor, which have the same or similar appearance to the ClearType technology implemented by Microsoft, then you have come to the right page.
 The set of free fonts provided here contains 100% Windows compatible fonts (aka corefonts).

-If you are interested in Windows 7, Windows 8 or Windows Vista fonts for Linux you won't find them here for one very sad reason: Xft and freetype cannot yet properly render them (yes, almost 7 years after the introduction of ClearType v2 - they still aren't usable under Linux).
+If you are interested in Windows 7, Windows 8/8.1 or Windows Vista fonts for Linux you won't find them here for one very sad reason: Xft and freetype cannot yet properly render them (yes, seven years after the introduction of ClearType v2 - they are still not usable under Linux).

 This website comments RSS feed.